-Feifer & Greenberg LLP will be offering free legal services to qualified United States military Veterans fighting potentially costly and time consuming New York City traffic violations.
+Feifer & Greenberg LLP will be offering discounted legal services to qualified United States military Veterans fighting potentially costly and time consuming New York City traffic violations.

 The state of New York is home to more than 900,000 United States military Veterans represented by a varied community of individuals from different backgrounds and of different ages.
 Veterans aged 65 to 69 comprise 15 percent of the state veteran population, and a large percentage of that group are Vietnam Vets.